ids-s1-21/project-XEMteam/proposal/proposal.md

 #### Hypothesis 2: The younger survivals are more than the older survivals .

-The age of a passenger can be considered to of be high priority when it comes to using life saving equipment from both their parents as well as the crew of Titanic.
+The age of a passenger can be considered to be high priority when it comes to using life saving equipment from both their parents as well as the crew of Titanic.
 We will have to create a new variable called “age\_range” which groups the ages in to different ranges such 0-15 ,